torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 In about two out of every nine to ten weeks, mainline might point you to a proper release with a version number like '5.7'.
 If that happens, consider suspending the reporting process until the first pre-release of the next version (5.8-rc1) shows up on kernel.org.
-That's because the Linux development cycle then is in its two-week long 'merge window'.
+That's because the GNU/Linux development cycle then is in its two-week long 'merge window'.
 The bulk of the changes and all intrusive ones get merged for the next release during this time.
 It's a bit more risky to use mainline during this period.
 Kernel developers are also often